emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 #### Second compass configuration

 Navio2 contains two 9DOF IMU - MPU9250 and LSM9DS1.
 The latter has lower offsets.
-In order to use it, you need to enable it as an **external compass** in Mission Planner and set rotation to **ROLL_180**.
+If you installed In order to use it, you need to enable it as an **external compass** in Mission Planner and set rotation to **ROLL_180**.
+This will be fixed later.

+**WARNING**

+Beware that if you compiled from ArduPilot/Copter-3.4-rcX, you don't need to set rotation and enable as an external compass.

 After calibration you will get the following results:
 ![compass-settings](img/compass-settings.png)